maxtoroq/maxtoroq.github.io/_posts/2014-03-21-from-sandcastle-html-to-markdown.md

 And, since your documentation is versioned with your source code, you can simply use the branch/tag selector dropdown to change versions.

-And if all of the above wasn't enough, GitHub has an extra feature: your documentation is now fully searchable! <span class="update"><strong>Update:</strong> You also get a mobile UI!</span>
+And if all of the above wasn't enough, GitHub has an extra feature: your documentation is now fully searchable! <ins>**Update:** You also get a mobile UI!</ins>

 From Sandcastle HTML to Markdown
 --------------------------------